mitsoul/multi-cam_video_editor/README.md

 - Selects the best frame from each set of synchronized frames across all videos
 - Uses MediaPipe Pose estimation to evaluate the visibility and centeredness of the subject
 - Detects text in frames using Tesseract OCR
-- Adjusts brightness and contrast of frames for consistency
+- Automatically adjusts brightness and contrast for consistency across angles
 - Holds on the best angle for a specified duration
+- Supports manual cuts via JSON configuration
+- Generates editing scripts for manual refinement
+- Handles videos with different frame rates through synchronization
+- Automatically selects and incorporates audio from the most-used angle

 ## Requirements